jawj/zapatos-docs/src/index.md

 ###### `lateral` pass-through

-As already mentioned, the `lateral` key can also ([since v3.1](https://github.com/jawj/zapatos/issues/48)) take a single nested query shortcut.
+As already mentioned, the `lateral` key can also take a single nested query shortcut.
 In this case, the result of the lateral query is promoted and passed directly through as the result of the parent query.
 This can be helpful when working with many-to-many relationships between tables.

 For instance, let's say we've got two tables, `photos` and `subjects`, where `subjects` holds data on the people who appear in the photos.
 This is a many-to-many relationship, since a photo can have many subjects and a subject can be in multiple photos.
 We model it with a third table, `subjectPhotos`.